IMPORTANT NOTICE: A Declared State of Emergency is currently in place across Victoria. For more information, see: COVID-19 information for licensees

 All mandatory liquor signage was updated on 29 June 2018.
 Please replace your existing posters with those shown below.

-To ensure you have the most up-to-date signage by checking the keycode (located in the bottom left-hand corner of the sign) against the keycode listed on the website (see drop down licence categories below).
-This information is also available in the Liquor licensing fact sheet - required signage for licensed premises (PDF, 1.08 MB).
+To ensure you have the most up-to-date signage check the keycode (located in the bottom left-hand corner of the sign) against the keycode listed on the website (see drop down licence categories below).
+This information is also available in the Liquor licensing fact sheet - required signage for licensed premises (PDF, 1.52 MB).

 Printing guidelines apply (see below).
 Signage needs to be printed in colour.